 Testing Services and Charges

-Please review this section to identify which category you fall under and the associated terms and conditions of testing at the Boise State University COVID Testing Center.
+Please review this section to identify which category you fall under and the associated terms and conditions of testing at the Boise State University Public Health Testing Center.

 Boise State University students and staff

 - Insured: please bring your insurance card to your appointment.
-We will bill your insurance, but should there be any charges associated with your testing not covered by your insurance you will NOT be billed for uncovered charges.
+We will bill your insurance for your RT-PCR test, but should there be any charges associated with your testing not covered by your insurance you will NOT be billed for uncovered charges.
 Boise State will waive the remaining fees due to your student/ staff status.

 Boise School District staff